 Submission and Approval Process

-and review of proposals and applications for approving activities in a water body or watercourse.
-This includes the development
+Alberta Environment and Parks (AEP) has established a one-window approach under both the Public Lands Act and Water Act for the submission and review of proposals and applications for approving activities in a water body or watercourse.

 Important information and changes to the way an application for Shoreline/Water Body Modification is accepted.